jimmyMsh/my-webpage/README.md

 - **Asynchronous JavaScript** to load external widgets without hindering page performance.

 ### Deployment
-The website is hosted on **GitHub Pages** and reflects my understanding of git and version control as part of the software development process.
+The website is deployed and hosted on Netlify at [jimmymishan.com](https://jimmymishan.com/), demonstrating my understanding of deployment as part of the software development process.